Incorporating Social Media

 CentrAlert’s NOW!™ Module

 CentrAlert offers the NOW!
 Module™, which seamlessly coordinates social media platform message delivery utilizing the same user-friendly interface the operator uses to control sirens and other alert technology.
 CentrAlert engineers can also take any third-party social media alert software and make it function with any other alert technology.

 Social media can be a challenging channel for which to craft messages because these platforms appear on desktop computers, smartphones, tablets, and other devices, all of which offer a slightly different user experience.
-Additionally, social media platforms go through frequent updates, changing the “rules” for communication.
-Our future posts will discuss how to effectively craft crisis communication messages for social media before, during and after a critical event.
+Additionally, many social platforms go through frequent updates, changing the “rules” for communication.
+Our future posts will discuss how to effectively craft crisis communication messages for social channels before, during and after a critical event.